OneUptime/interview/software-full-stack.md

 **Is the company profitable?**

 Yes.
 We are.
-We aren't going anywhere.
-You'll be safe with us.
+We aren't going anywhere- you'll be safe with us.

 ## Equal Opportunity Employer